yael333/yael333.github.io/data/memsafety.md

 Although it made me reminscent of an older challange that was presented two years ago in Google CTF 2021: ``memsafety``

 ## Background
-Going back 2 years ago is quite wild, I was a bored high school barely surviving *the pandemic*.
+Going back 2 years ago is quite wild, I was a bored high schooler barely surviving *the pandemic*.
 Back then I was much much less skilled, as it was one of my first ever CTF's.
 Me and [my friend](https://tzlil.net) competed and managed to complete around 2-3 challanges, honestly more than we anticipated and looking back at it was quite impressive ><

 This is the story about the most memorable challange we solved.